Witching Metal is the first

 slower section, near the end.

+pace.
 Unfortunately, within about a minute, it returns to the same generic Sodom riffs that are found all over this album.
-Not that

 Another killer thrash riff introduces "Nectemeron", though the bloody drums overpower